 Plants like ferns, gardenias and spider plants thrive in the humidity of a bathroom.
 Turn your bathroom into a little green oasis so you can relax while you’re taking a bath or getting ready for the day.

 Create an outdoor retreat you’ll love!
-Check out five ways to elevate the patio or balcony in your apartment or rental home.
+Check out these five ways to elevate the patio or balcony in your rental home.

 Want to catch the attention of neighbors across the building?
 A ladder plant shelf, colorful patio chairs or patterned pillows are sure to spice up your outdoor space.
 Alternatively, if you prefer a simpler, budget-friendly solution, add a vase of fresh flowers to your patio table.

 Love dining al fresco?
 You’ll want to equip your apartment or rental home patio with proper lighting for the perfect ambiance.
 Suspend string lights from the awning, or weave them around your balcony’s rails.
 You can also add lanterns or decorative candle holders that are perfect for illuminating evening meals.

 We’re big fans of these affordable, small space-friendly fire pits.
 You may not have room for a full-size campfire, but you can still recreate the same experience in your little outdoor area!
 Grab a blanket, pour a glass of wine and enjoy the warmth on a cool night.

 Explore more: 8 Home Office and Guest Room Ideas

 Surefire Hacks for Decorating a Rental Home